linthtml/linthtml/lib/rules/id-style/README.md

-# class-style
+# id-style

-Specify a format for the classnames inside the `class` attribute, when set all classnames must fit the format
+Specify a format for the value inside the `id` attribute, when all set all ids must fit the format

 ## Options